Amart85/dp-090-databricks-ml/Instructions/Labs/02a-preparing-data-for-machine-learning.md

 **Complete Lab 01a**: Before you can run this lab, you will need to complete [Lab 01a](https://github.com/MicrosoftLearning/dp-090-databricks-ml/blob/master/Instructions/Labs/01a-introduction-to-azure-databricks.md), Getting Started with Azure Databricks.
 This includes important steps such as creating a cluster, uploading notebooks, and uploading the NYC Taxi & Limousine Commission - green taxi trip records dataset.

-## Exercise: Preparing Data for Machine Learning
+## Prepare Data for Machine Learning

 In this exercise, you will learn to prepare training data for machine learning purposes as shown in the notebook.